 The word Resist was soon joined by Nasty and then Persist – in reference to the derogatory comments made about Elizabeth Warren – ‘Nevertheless she Persisted’ – that then became a feminist rallying cry.
 I made Repeal necklaces and raised money for ARC in the lead up to the Irish Referendum on Abortion, and Feiminí was designed in collaboration with Irish Gaelic speakers reflecting this growing feminist movement in Ireland.

 Wear and Resist has grown word by word and colour by glittery colour.
 Each item is designed by and hand-made by me in my Oxfordshire studio.
-My daughter Eliza is my model you might have met her at the briliant Primadonna Festival.
+My daughter Eliza is my model.
+(You might have met her at the briliant Primadonna Festival in 2019!)

-At the moment Wear and Resist supports ten charities that support women, with £2 from each word going to the relevant charity.
-Wear and Resist has a growing following on social media and I amconstantly updating the Persisterhood gallery is a brilliant reflection of the amazing women that wear my jewellery.
+At the moment Wear and Resist supports nine charities that support women, with £2 from each necklace and brooch.
+Wear and Resist has a growing following on social media and the Persisterhood gallery is a brilliant reflection of the amazing women that wear my jewellery.

 Recent collaborations have included a Power necklace with Mary Beard to celebrate her book, Women & Power,

 and a Difficult Woman necklace for Helen Lewis.